-Japan has a rich cultural heritage and ancient history as well as a number of exciting cities including Tokyo, which is by far the most populated city in the country, Yokohama, Osaka, Nagoya, Sapporo, Kobe, Fukuoka and Kyoto.
-For those who like more recent history, Hiroshima, Nagasaki and Fukushima have all experienced catastrophic events and may also be of interest.
+Japan has a rich cultural heritage and ancient history as well as many exciting cities, including Tokyo, which is by far the most populated city in the country, Yokohama, Osaka, Nagoya, Sapporo, Kobe, Fukuoka, and Kyoto.
+For those who like more recent history, Hiroshima, Nagasaki, and Fukushima have all experienced catastrophic events and may also be of interest.

 1. The Ritz-Carlton, Osaka

 Osaka is the gateway to western Japan, blending centuries-old history with modern architecture, nightlife, and delicious street food.
 The Ritz-Carlton, Osaka is a stunning five-star hotel that combines the elegance of an English manor house with the subtle beauty of Japanese detail.
 This is one of the very best luxury hotels in Japan.

 Lying within Japan’s Water Capital, the hotel’s redesigned accommodations infuse urban design with 18th-century British style, while the dining experience spans the globe and includes the Michelin-starred French restaurant: La Baie and Tempura by Hanagatami.

 The award-winning Ritz-Carlton Osaka brings modern elegance to a city with over 15 centuries of history.
 The hotel lies within the city center’s prestigious Umeda district and offers various rooms and suites with city views and spacious marble bathrooms; six dining venues including Japanese, Chinese, Italian restaurants, and a luxury spa featuring treatments from ESPA & La Prairie.